Biography

 Alberto Nones

 Alberto Nones (Trento, 1975) is a tenured professor of Music History at the “G. Rossini” Conservatory of Music in Pesaro.
-As a pianist (both as a chamber musician and as a soloist), philosopher, historian of music, and educator, he seeks to show how to meaningfully inform performance practices within a broad cultural framework aimed at exploring the significance of making music today.
-His principal research areas include Performance Studies, with particular attention to the chamber and piano solo reperoires, from the Classical period through to contemporary music; connections among music, ethics, and politics; and biographical studies of musicians, understood within their historical contexts and in relation to the present.
+As a pianist, philosopher, historian of music, and educator, he seeks to show how to meaningfully inform performance practices within a broad cultural framework aimed at exploring the significance of making music today.

 His musicological publications include four monographs (on Zandonai, Verdi, Bonporti, and the Doors), as well as three edited volumes.
 Among these, the collection Classical Music in a Changing World: Crisis and Vital Signs, co-edited with the distinguished American musicologist Lawrence Kramer; his work shares strong affinities with the New Musicology approach associated with Kramer.
 He has also published peer-reviewed articles in journals such as Music & Politics, Perspectives: The Central European Review of International Affairs and Musica/Realtà, and many other essays in edited volumes, articles and translations, including the English translation of Maurizio Viroli’s book Come se Dio ci fosse (Einaudi, 2009), published as As If God Existed: Religion and Liberty in the History of Italy (Princeton University Press, 2012).